EagleCorps/social-app/README.md

 - Ensure docker is running
 - Build and start the project with `./scripts/build`
+  - The first time, this will take about 10 minutes; subsequent runs should be much faster
+  - Navigate to http://localhost:3000 to use the app
+    - The page will take about a minute to load the first time
 - Stop the project with `./scripts/stop`
 - When new packages are installed (with `npm i <package name>`), be sure to run `./scripts/rebuild`